SRvSaha/CoWinVaccineSlotFinder/README.md

 - [x] Zero Setup Application, Just Download and Run!
 Easy to Use!
 - [x] No specialized Software required for modification of Config file
 - [x] Allow Any Vaccine Type and Any Fee Type for Booking Slots; Remove Mandatory Filters on VaccineType and FeeType
+- [x] AI Assisted Auto Captcha
+- [x] Application Latest Version Check Automatically before proceeding
 - [ ] Verbose Mode to be Developed so that user can check each and every step as what is going on behind the scenes when slots are being fetched & processed
-- [ ] Application Latest Version Check Automatically before proceeding
 - [ ] Integration of Notification Engine with Telegram Bot/Mail Service/Webhook Endpoint
 - [ ] Addition of Automated Tests, CI/CD Pipeline, Auto increment of version
 - [ ] Debug Mode to be Developed to trace any bug/issue reported in User's Machine while running the Application